 Dawn King Principal of Gedling Ballet School.

 Former pupil of Gedling Ballet School, performed with Birmingham Royal Ballet in a number of productions notably as young Morgan le Fay in the Ballet 'Arthur' at the Royal Opera House Covent Garden and on UK tour with BRB.
 A Royal Ballet Associate student Susie at age 14 accepted a scholarship place at Elmhurst Assoc.
 School of Birmingham Royal Ballet, and then completed her training at Rambert School of Ballet & Contemporary Dance, BA (Hons) followed by Rambert MA.
 Professional work includes Ballet Theatre UK, Ampersandance, Royal Shakespeare Company and Medea with English National Opera at the London Coliseum.
 Former ballet coach at the National Ice Arena and dance teacher at NCN, Susie now also teaches for dance schools based in London and Watford.
-BBO Dance qualified and registered teacher.
+Susie is a qualified and registered teacher with the RAD and BBO Dance, and is a member of the new Rambert Grades training programme (Rambert Grades is accredited by The Office of Qualifications and Examinations Regulations Ofqual).

 Trained London School of Contemporary Dance.
 Former member of Lynx Dance Company and English Bach Festival Company.
 Taught at Centro Internazionale di Danza Italy, and various schools and colleges in the UK including Welsh College of Music and Drama.
 Former company manger and choreographer for Nottingham Youth Dance in association with New English Contemporary Ballet.
-In addition to teaching, Jeremy is the administrator for Gedling Ballet School.
+In addition to teaching, Jeremy is the administrator for Gedling Ballet School and also percussionist for contemporary classes.

 Susie King - see above